From only R35,365.00 per person

 Prices are per person sharing.
 If you require your own private room please add a single supplement.

-Should you be bringing a pillion/passenger please add pillion price to the base price.
+Should you be bringing a pillion/passenger please add a pillion price to the base price.

 Prices are quoted in South African Rands (ZAR).
 Please use our currency converter to check the amount in your own currency.